OmerFarukKarakoy/Crypto-Trading-Strategy/README.md

 🟦 "Temkinli Al" → Cautious Buy: Core indicators (EMA and WaveTrend) align positively, but RSI does not confirm.

+⚪ "Bekle" → Wait: EMA and WaveTrend give conflicting signals (e.g., one BUY, one SELL).
+RSI is ignored.

 🟧 "Temkinli Sat" → Cautious Sell: Core indicators (EMA and WaveTrend) align negatively, but RSI does not confirm.

 🔴 "Güçlü Sat" → Strong Sell: All indicators (RSI, EMA, WaveTrend) confirm a bearish signal.